Blackboard Support Procedures

 Backup and Restore

-The Blackboard Learning System is backed-up nightly to ensure lost data can be recovered and restored.
-Nightly backups are kept for four weeks.
-(Faculty, staff, and students should also keep copies of all important course files on their own computer system or network directory.)
-Faculty and staff should email TLT (firstname.lastname@example.org) restore requests within twenty-one days of the deletion.
+Blackboard courses are archived after every semester and kept according to the TLT Content Retention policy.
+Faculty, staff, and students should keep copies of all-important course files on their own computer system or network directory.
+Faculty and staff should email TLT (email@example.com) restore requests within twenty-one days of the deletion.
 Restoration may take up to 7 business days depending on what is needed to be restored